pierrepeterlongo/2025-logan-ebame/PartA.md

     SAMN04096045.fa  FASTA   DNA        118  4,544,381      202  38,511.7  348,273  1,034  14,303  46,440        0  110,753       0       0  50.72

-Notice how the N50 is greater, though the total lengths are about the same.
+Notice how the N50 is greater when compared to unitigs, though the total lengths are about the same.

-### 2. Finding many SRA datasets
+### 4. Finding many SRA datasets

 Now, downloading a single SRA accession is neat, but what about many many runs?
 Let us download 100 E.coli assemblies.
 But how to find the corresponding runs?